radianssi/django-infoscreen/README.md

 ```

-### Deploying to the cloud (Azure) - Push Django webapp Docker container to Container Registry
+### Deploying to the cloud (Azure) - Push Django web app Docker container to Container Registry
 The next step is to push Docker image to the Azure Container Registry.
 Before building and pushing image, you have to update src\nginx_default.conf file.
 Update and save your Azure VM IP to line 9 as "server_name" value.
 After that start Docker and execute these commands in the root of repo:
 ```
 az acr login --name <nameofyourcontainerregistry>